- Gender and Relationships»

 Men Behaving Badly: When A Woman Must Put Her Foot Down

 I once agreed to go out on a date with a man I had met at my local library.
 When I first met him, he seemed rather sweet and he wasn't bad looking either, though he was by no means handsome.
 He had a “blue collar” look about him which wasn't particularly impressive; nevertheless, since I am more interested in a man's heart than anything else, I decided to consider the idea of dating him.

 He mentioned that he had been a military man and that he often visited this particular library after looking in on his aging mother.
 He seemed like a truly genuine person.
 Prior to leaving the library, after our first meeting, he handed me a folded note asking me out to lunch or dinner.
 He included his phone number.
 Three days later, I called him with the hope that he might be a nice man to get to know.

-I felt an inner twinge of something “weird.”
+I felt an inner twinge that this guy was trouble.

 The first time I called---No answer.
 When I first heard his voice mail message, I remember feeling a twinge of something "weird."
 All it said was, “Leave a message,” spoken somewhat gruffly.
 No name.
 No phone number---nada.
 "Okay," I thought, maybe he’s the private type or the strong silent type.
 No need for concern.
 I’m not into strong silent types in general, as I much prefer men who are open and friendly.
 But hey, why not keep an open mind, right?